AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2015-12-04-swift-on-linux-in-vbox-on-osx.md

     ./configure
     pushd src && dtrace -h -s provider.d make -s
+    popd
+    sudo make install

-Which gives us a `.libs/libdispatch.so`.
+Which gives us a `/usr/local/lib/libdispatch.so`, `/usr/local/include/dispatch`
+as well as manpages
+(tests fail to compile, ignore that - who needs tests anyways!).

 > To be continued...